Fact-checked

 Contraindications to the procedure

-• Women during pregnancy and lactation.
+• For women during pregnancy and lactation.

-• Patients with decompensated conditions.
+• For patients with decompensated conditions.

 • Insufficiency of renal and hepatic function.

-• Individual sensitivity to X-rays.
+• Individual sensitivity to X-ray radiation.

 Normal performance